AliceFowaa/simple_shell/README.md

-This project is about creating a unix simple shell
+This project is about creating a unix simple shell by Alice Agyemang & Benjamin Kwame Oduro